 Unfortunately, Apollo ignored Clytie and never returned her love.
 Apollo was in love with Daphne, the beautiful daughter of a water God.
 Unfortunately for Apollo, Daphne did not return his love.
 When Apollo tried to convince Daphne forcefully, she asked her father to help her.
 He, in turn, turned her into a plant.

-Apollo was heartbroken and his sorrow knew no bounds.
+Apollo was heartbroken, and his sorrow knew no bounds.

 Clytie continued to watch Apollo as he passed through the sky.
-She sat on a rock for nine days without food and water and just kept looking at Apollo as he passed in the sky.
+She sat on a rock for nine days without food and water and just kept looking at Apollo as he died in the sky.
 Eventually, she was turned into a flower, which came to be known as the Sunflower.